kexiZeroing/budget-calc-ng/README.md

 - `shared/models` are models (structured data) used by all components.
 Only have one model `budget-item.model.ts` for this project.
 - Use porperty binding to pass data **from parent to children**.
 Use `[xx]` in parent's template and `@Input` in children's ts file.
 - Deliver event (with data) from **children to parent**.
 Use @Output to create `EventEmitter` and emit it (with data) in children component and this event can be received in it's selector tag in the parent's template.
-- Use Angular Material (https://material.angular.io/): `ng add @angular/material` to create the modal dialog with a component, and update `app.module.ts` file to import the needed module.
+- Use Angular Material (https://material.angular.io/): `ng add @angular/material` to create the modal dialog with a component (component loaded into a dialog).
+Also need to update `app.module.ts` file to import the needed module and point out the entryComponents.
+- Create `interface` to have a new kind of data type (may also export it), and it can be passed as data in the EventEmitter.